Best Smart Plugs for Home Office Automation in 2026

 What Remote Workers Should Look for in a Smart Plug

 Voice assistant compatibility.
-Being able to say “Alexa, turn off my desk lamp” or “Hey Google, turn on the office” while in the middle of a call is a practical convenience.
-Most plugs support either Alexa or Google Assistant; fewer support both.
+Saying “Alexa, turn off the desk lamp” while you’re on a call beats reaching for a switch or opening an app.
+Most plugs support Alexa or Google Assistant; fewer cover both.
 Apple HomeKit support is rarer and typically costs more.

 The 5 Best Smart Plugs for Home Office